ThePython10110/ExchangeClone/README.md

     * Mobs Redo API
     * Mobs Animals
 * When attempting to place a torch with an RM Pickaxe or Red Morningstar, if the player has no personal EMC, the torch is no longer placed.

-### v7.2
-* Renamed Alchemical Tome to Tome of Knowledge, and made it uncraftable by default.

 ### v7.1
 * Axes and Katars now correctly function when used on bamboo and copper blocks.